5anthosh/fcal/README.md

 ### Syntax errors

-Fcal will throw exception if there is error with formula expression
+Fcal will throw exception if there is error with expression

-For more error context, use info method in FcalError
+For more error context, use _info_ method in _FcalError_

 ```js
 try {